 Tags: C.B.
 Woodworth, Detroit Publishing Co., downtown Rochester, Henry Searle, history of Rochester, Hotel Rochester, Main Street, National Theater, old photos of Rochester, old photos of Rochester NY, Plymouth Theatre, Rochester, Rochester history, Rochester NY, Rochester Savings Bank

 Posted in Rochester History, Rochester Images | 16 Comments »

 I know I keep coming back to this over and over and over again.
 But I just can’t believe we intentionally reduced this once world-class rail station to rubble only so we could pay tens of millions 50 years later in an attempt to build a much smaller and less impressive imitation of what we once had.

 I’m not going to say much more about it.
 I just wanted to share these recently found photos of Rochester’s half-demolished NY Central (Bragdon) Station.
 Like a decapitated, rotting corpse left to rot in public as a reminder of a brutal ‘auto’cracy.
-Apparently the building sat like this for about five years before it was finally removed altogether and replaced with the current Amtrak building in the early 70′s.
+Most of the building was torn down in the 1960′s but one section stood like this for over a decade before it was finally removed altogether and replaced with the current Amtrak building in the mid to late 70′s.
 Oy, how painful…

 Tags: Amtrak Station, architecture, Bragdon Station, Central Avenue, Claude Bragdon, demolition, downtown Rochester, history of Rochester, Joseph Avenue, New York Central Railroad, North Clinton Avenue, NY Central Station, old photos, railroad, Rochester, Rochester history, Rochester NY, Union Station